 Use this to implement the eval cases.
-You will also need to modify the definition runEval, but not its type.
+You will also need to modify runEval.

 4 Task: Type checking

 In this task you will develop a type checker for APL.
 Since APL is dynamically typed, all we can check for is that the program does not contain references to variables that are not in scope.
 The purpose of this task is for you to demonstrate that you can construct a monad definition from scratch.
 Therefore, the code handout is somewhat spartan.